 The acclaimed French Quarter restaurant endured destruction from Hurricane Katrina and a closure in 2013 that threatened its very existence.
 Luckily, a member of the Brennan family along with additional investors stepped in to save and remodel the French Quarter stalwart.

-Click here to buy Brennan’s New Orleans Cookbook: With the Story of the Fabulous New Orleans Restaurant if you want to prepare the restaurant’s classic recipes at home.
+Buy Brennan’s New Orleans Cookbook: With the Story of the Fabulous New Orleans Restaurant on Amazon if you want to prepare the restaurant’s classic recipes at home.

 After skipping Brennan’s during numerous visit, we made a breakfast reservation prior to our 2021 visit and arrived ready to eat it all.